geo-smart/mlgeo-book/_sources/about_this_book/about_this_book.md

 # Prerequisites
 **Prerequisites**: MATH 207 and MATH 208, or MATH 307 or 308, or AMATH 351 or 352, CS160 or CS163, or permission from the instructor.

-**Recommended skills**: Knowledge in Matlab or python, AMATH301, 100- or 200-level courses in the Earth Sciences.
+**Recommended skills**: Knowledge in Python, AMATH301, 100- or 200-level courses in the Earth Sciences.
 We will provide refreshers on computing as part of the course.

 # Syllabus
-- Module 1 (weeks 1 and 2): Intro on ML in the Geo and basic tool building for Open Sciences
-- Module 2 (weeks 3 and 4): Creating Machine-Learning Ready Data Sets
-- Module 3 (weeks 5 and 6): Feature extraction and clustering
-- Module 5 (weeks 7 and 8): Machine Learning
-- Module 6 (weeks 9 and 10): Deep Learning
+- **Part I: AI-ready GeoData**: This part will focus on geoscientific data, their modalities and dimensions, their basic characteristics, how to extract features, dimensionality reduction, and how to format AI-ready data set from geoscientific data
+- **Part II: Classic Machine Learning**: This part will focus on developing machine learning skills for model training, evaluation, assessment for generalization, good practice for robust model training for classic machine learning after feature engineering (e.g., K-means, random foreast, knn, etc)
+- **Part II: Deep Learning**: This part will overview foundamental concepts in deep learning, such as fully connected layers, convolutional neural networks, sequence-to-sequence learning with RNNs, and canonical architectures such as large DNN, ResNets, U-Nets, strategies for training neural networks such as data augmentation, regularization, loss definition that incorporate physics constrains, and modern topics such as foundational models and large language models for geoscience.

 # Technical skills building
 Throughout the course, the students will build skills in shell, version control using git and GitHub, Python programming, high-performance computing strategies, and simple data visualization using Python.